Yes, but don’t!

 B.new.cheating; # Yes, but don't!

-we have to re-compute the MRO, as there is some caching going on.
-In fact, you should expect to upset the compiler quite a bit when fooling around with things that a meant to be rather static.
+In addition to re-.compose we have to re-compute the MRO, as there is some caching going on.
+In fact, you should expect to upset the compiler quite a bit when fooling around with things that are meant to be rather static.
 If you burn yourself with this spell … well, it’s a level 9 fire spell after all.

 The proper way to get the same result would be as follows.